NguyetAnhLe/BudgetPlanner/README.md

 # BudgetPlanner
 Jan 1, 2020
-Using fxam, scene Builder in javafx.
+Using fxml, scene Builder in javafx.

 I build this program for people have spending problem (like me).
 So we can predict and look at if we can achieve some saving goal in the future.